davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 # Lab-01: Build and test the working configuration

-The first lab deploys what should be the final working configuration so that we can check that the SSH key is being used correctly.
+The first lab deploys what should be the final working configuration so that we can check that everything works including SSH from your desktop.

 The environment built by this template includes the following:
 - VPC